Slow Cooker Hearty Chili

 FAQ

-- How do I keep it from being greasy?
+- How do I keep the beans from turning mushy in the slow cooker?

 Serving Suggestions